Overview

 - eDNA: 36 samples

-01/12/2024 12:37 PM Emily Frey The incident team and the Watercraft Inspection Program took quick action to modify the inspection and decontamination protocols to address the discovery.
+01/12/2024 12:37 PM Emily Justice The incident team and the Watercraft Inspection Program took quick action to modify the inspection and decontamination protocols to address the discovery.
 In addition, the team began planning for the 2024 boating season.
 Outreach actions included alerting partners and planning to bolster the non-motorized users and anglers, including social media, trainings and signage.

 In 2023, the incident team worked to delineate the extent of NZMS infestation by various methods described below: